 - You have a driver’s license or state-issued ID from any of the 44 participating states or the District of Columbia.

-The SSA notes that, if approved, you will receive your replacement card within two weeks of submitting your request.
+According to the Program Operations Manual System (POMS), if approved, you will receive your replacement card within two weeks of submitting your request.

 For a free legal consultation, call 412-661-1400